Please enable JavaScript to ensure auto alt text generation works properly

 • Representing culture and brand in real time

-Everything else gets automated or absorbed into hybrid workflows where AI does the heavy lifting and recruiters make the judgment calls.
+Everything else gets AI-assisted support or absorbed into hybrid workflows where AI surfaces information and recruiters make the judgment calls.

 The new talent acquisition team structure: fewer generalists, more specialists